mbarger2/MB_House_Pricing_Regression/README.md

 ## Conclusion

-Ultimately, a model with an r squared value of 70.5% was created from a linear regression model: the most accurate iteration I could create so far.
+Ultimately, my Linear Regression model yielded the most successful outcome with an r squared value of 70.66%.